-Hardware and other revenue: Our hardware and other revenue totaled \$52.3 million in 2016 representing 9% of total revenue with gross margins of 20.5%.
+Hardware: Our hardware totaled \$43.2 million in 2017 representing 7% of total revenue with gross margins of 25.4%.
 In conjunction with the licensing of our software, and as a convenience for our customers, we resell a variety of hardware products developed and manufactured by third parties.
 These products include computer hardware, radio frequency terminal networks, RFID chip readers, bar code printers and scanners, and other peripherals.
 We resell all third-party hardware products and related maintenance pursuant to agreements with manufacturers or through distributor-authorized reseller agreements pursuant to which we are entitled to purchase hardware products and services at discount prices.
-We generally purchase hardware from our yendors only after receiving an order from a customer.
+We generally purchase hardware from our vendors only after receiving an order from a customer.
 As a result, we do not maintain hardware inventory.